matanbt/interp-jailbreak/README.md

 ## Usage

 Common entry points are demonstrated in the [demo notebook](./demo.ipynb).
-There, we reproduce the extensive GCG universality analysis (§3), calculation of the *dominance score* (Eq.
-3, §5) over different prompts, which can be aggregated per GCG suffixes, leading to their *hijacking strength* (§6).
+There, we reproduce the initial GCG universality analysis (§3), calculation of the *dominance score* (Eq.
+3, §5) over different prompts, which can be aggregated per GCG suffix, leading to their *hijacking strength* (§6).

 ## Additional Usage
 Coming soon...